The Uncles are sitting in the De Soto, smoking.

 How I wish, how I wish you were here.

 And how we found

 The same old fears.

 © Warner/Chappell Music, Inc., IMAGEM U.S. LLC

-I haven’t cried for a long time, but the tears roll down my cheeks.
+I haven’t cried for a long time (for me), but the tears roll down my cheeks.
 Robbie is my first friend after swim team.
 He wanted me to be a boyfriend, but it never happened.
 I almost killed him myself because he’s such a dickhead, but I still love him.
 I think about Jace’s death.
-Just when everything seems perfect, life crushes your little dreams.
+Just when everything seems perfect, life crushes your little dreams and hopes.

 Max barks, then jumps up on Iggy’s bed, licking Iggy’s face.
 Iggy’s eyes fly open.
 He swats Max away.
 Max just barks at him.
 Everyone crowds around.
 Jack tries to hug him, but he’s swatted away, too.